jordan-bonecutter/goption/README.md

 - `sql.Scanner`
 - `sql.driver.Valuer`

 If there are any more interfaces which should be wrapped, please open an issue or a PR.
+All features must be tested.

 ## Examples